enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the x, y, z arrays extents.

+        :figure: Figure to populate.

+        :name: the name of the vtk object created.

+        :opacity: The overall opacity of the vtk object.

+        :transparent: make the opacity of the actor depend on the scalar.

         :vmax: vmax is used to scale the colormap
                If None, the max of the data will be used

-        :figure: Figure to populate.

-        :transparent: make the opacity of the actor depend on the scalar.

         :vmin: vmin is used to scale the colormap
                If None, the min of the data will be used